cortex-js/cortex-js.github.io/kb-compute-engine.md

 The arguments (`args`) may not be in canonical form.
 If necessary, they can be put in canonical form.

-This handler should validate the type and number of the arguments.
+This handler should validate the type and number of the arguments (arity).

 If a required argument is missing, it should be indicated with a `["Error", "'missing"]` expression.
-If more arguments than expected are present, this should be indicated with an ["Error", "'unexpected-argument'"]` error expression
+If more arguments than expected are present, this should be indicated with an `["Error", "'unexpected-argument'"]` error expression

 If the type of an argument is not compatible, it should be indicated with an `incompatible-type` error.